I have participated in every election since I’ve legally been able to. I feel really fortunate to be able to say that.

 Each state is handling things differently, so it’s really important to understand what your state is doing this year.

 What’s your voting plan?

 We need to do what we always have to do before participating in things we care about: make a plan.

-2020 is especially challenging because of the national havoc wreaked by Covid-19, and the continued risks we face due to the pandemic.
+2020 was especially challenging because of the national havoc wreaked by Covid-19, and the continued risks we face due to the pandemic.

-My home state of New Jersey is mailing ballots to all active registered voters and then giving a variety of options(including the mail) for returning the ballots, which must be delivered(before 8 PM) or postmarked by November 3.
+My home state of New Jersey mailed ballots to all active registered voters and then gave a variety of options(including the mail) for returning the ballots, which had to be delivered(before 8 PM) or postmarked by November 3.

 If mail-in isn’t an option, going to the polls early also will likely minimize your contact with others.
 Be strategic in your voting if you can be – go when there are likely to be fewer people around(and wear a mask if you can).

 I utterly understand concerns about returning ballots by mail, given the issues with the post office, but most states do have alternative options.

 It’s often possible, for example, to hand-deliver several ballots directly to your local board of elections – something you may be able to do with a close friend or family member(either go together or designate them as the bearer of your ballot), or possibly as a combined effort with neighbors or a local group you trust.

 If you cannot use a paper ballot, your right to vote is still protected, though you may need to be creative in safely and legally casting your vote.